Institutional Review Board

 CITI Program

-The Collaborative Institutional Training Initiative is the online training program used at Mercy College for training all personnel conducting research involving human or animal subjects.
-In accordance with Mercy College’s Responsible Conduct of Research (RCR) Policy, all Mercy College research personnel, including principal investigators, co-investigators, faculty sponsors, student investigators, and any researcher who is directly involved in research including research with human or animal subjects, must complete CITI training.
+The Collaborative Institutional Training Initiative is the online training program used at Mercy University for training all personnel conducting research involving human or animal subjects.
+In accordance with Mercy University’s Responsible Conduct of Research (RCR) Policy, all Mercy University research personnel, including principal investigators, co-investigators, faculty sponsors, student investigators, and any researcher who is directly involved in research including research with human or animal subjects, must complete CITI training.
 Further information including how to register for CITI training can be found in the CITI Training Information Guide.
 In addition, the CITI training program must be completed prior to receipt of IRB approval of a new or existing application.

 Additional Information & Contact